Generic eigenstate preparation via measurement-based purification: Preparation of entanglement

 which involves with the transitions among $|\Phi_+\rangle$, $|\Phi_-\rangle$, and $|\Psi_+\rangle$ as shown in Fig.~\ref{Fig:BellStates}(a).
 The coefficient for each transition in the operator $Q$ indicates the variation rate of the eigenstates' population except the target one.

 The system states after a certain number of rounds of evolution and projective measurement $M_{\varphi}$ with random measurement intervals are demonstrated in Fig.~\ref{Fig:BellStates}(b)-(d).
-The initial state [see Fig.~\ref{Fig:BellStates}(b)] is a maximally mixed state with population equally distributed on all the four eigenstates.
+The initial state is the maximally mixed state with population equally distributed on all eigenstates, which can be remarkably modified by only two rounds of measurements [see Fig.~\ref{Fig:BellStates}(b)].
 After $M=20$ measurements [see Fig.~\ref{Fig:BellStates}(c)], the population over the target state $|\Psi_-\rangle$ has been raised from $0.25$ to $0.55$ (over one half); the population over $|\Psi_+\rangle$ becomes almost vanishing; and the populations over $|\Phi_-\rangle$ and $|\Phi_+\rangle$ are about $0.07$ and $0.38$, respectively.
-These results can be understood by the transition rates presented in $Q$ operator.
-For example, the transition rate for $|\Phi_+\rangle\rightarrow|\Psi_+\rangle$ in Eq.~(\ref{Q_BellState}) is $\sqrt{2}g_s/\xi_+$, whose magnitude is the smallest one among all the rates, leading to an inefficient population transfer from $|\Phi_+\rangle$ to the other states.
-After $M=200$ measurements [see Fig.~\ref{Fig:BellStates}(d)], all the populations have been cumulated onto the target state, which means the other states are filtered out by the measurement-induced POVM.
+These results can be understood by the transition rates presented in $Q$ operator in Eq.~(\ref{Q_BellState}).
+For example, the transition rate for $|\Phi_+\rangle\rightarrow|\Psi_+\rangle$ is $\sqrt{2}g_s/\xi_+$, whose magnitude is the smallest one among all the rates, leading to an inefficient population transfer from $|\Phi_+\rangle$ to the other states.
+After $M=200$ measurements [see Fig.~\ref{Fig:BellStates}(d)], all the populations have been cumulated onto the target state, which means the other states are filtered out by the measurement-induced purification.
 In particular, it is found that the state fidelity is $F\approx0.98$ and the success probability is $P_s\approx26\%$.

 Our framework of measurement-based purification is much simpler than the state steering based on the nonselective measurements~\cite{MeasurementSteering}, which employs one ancillary qubit for every transition from unwanted states to the target state and also involves with the three-body interactions.
-Alternatively, the number of ancillary qubits can be reduced at the cost of extra unitary rotations with respect to the system Hamiltonian, which requires frequently turning on and off the interaction between the system and the ancillary qubit.
+Alternatively, the number of ancillary qubits can be reduced at the cost of extra unitary rotations with respect to the system Hamiltonian, which requires frequently switching on and off the interaction between the system and the ancillary qubit.
 In contrast, our framework contains only a single ancillary qubit and two-body interactions, because of no direct transitions to the target state.